Will I be able to manage the course?

 Each session lasts two hours.
 You will be given the opportunity each week to sign up for slots that you’re able to attend, and we’ll do our best to ensure you get two sessions per week.

 If for some reason we’re not able to schedule you for two sessions in a week, we’ll work with you to ensure you can carry out the session at another time.

 What if I miss a session?

 Rowing is a team sport, and it is expected that you will attend sessions for which you are scheduled.
 One rower’s unexpected absence can ruin a session for the entire crew.
 We reserve the right to remove you from the course without compensation if you do not attend scheduled sessions.

 If you are ill, or have an urgent commitment, please let the novice course organiser know as soon as possible, so a replacement can be found.

 What should I wear?

 Wear lightweight clothing suitable for exercise, that you don’t mind getting wet and you could swim in, if necessary.
-Avoid anything bulky or heavy.
+Avoid anything bulky, loose or heavy.